jasperlinthorst/ARTEMIS/artemis/readme.md

 # Artemis

-Artemis is a simple bioinformatics pipeline designed to scan a reference genome for PAM sites and intersect the corresponding seed region with a VCF file to annotate the intersecting variants with a CRISPR-Cas12.
+Artemis is a simple bioinformatics pipeline which scans a reference genome for PAM sites, to then annotate intersecting variants in a VCF file with sequence information for gRNA design.

 Steps:
 - Load and process genome files (supports gzipped files)